 Terence R. Flotte, MD

-Celia and Isaac Haidak Professor of Medical Education, Dean of School of Medicine
+Celia and Isaac Haidak Professor, Dean of School of Medicine

 Provost and Executive Deputy Chancellor

 "This is an exciting time to be pursuing a career in medicine and applying to the University of Massachusetts Medical School"

 Since joining UMass Medical School in 2007, Dean Flotte has led numerous successful initiatives elevating the academic stature of the institution, including establishing the Department of Quantitative Health Sciences; establishment of neurosurgery, urology and ophthalmology as academic departments; recruitment of numerous department chairs; and development of the Advanced Therapeutics Cluster.
 During Flotte’s time as dean of the School of Medicine, class size has increased from 103 to 162; a revised curriculum has been developed and implemented including “Learning Communities” guided by faculty mentors. in 2016, the medical school opened its first regional campus in Springfield, Mass.
 The research enterprise of the institution has grown to more than $280 million and a new 512,000-square-foot multiuse facility was built to accommodate the growing clinical and translational research laboratories as well as provide a new educational home for faculty and students.